tasket/wyng-backup/README.md

     options on a shared folder (Encfs, Cryfs) or disk image file (LUKS, VeraCrypt).

-    For remote backups where the server is trusted (i.e. encrypted and secured) it is possible to forgo setup of archive encryption on your local computer and just specify 'ssh://user@address/path' for your Wyng destination.
+    For remote backups where the server is trusted (i.e. encrypted and secured) it is possible to forgo setup of encrypted storage on your local computer and just specify 'ssh://user@address/path' for your Wyng destination.

-    What to avoid: 'Mirroring' storage tools, such as the regular Dropbox client, keep a local copy of *everything* that is sent.
-    Use only if you don't mind consuming lots of extra disk space on your system.

 * __Virtualized host systems__ using Xen, KVM or other hypervisors: